tencentyun/intlcloud-documents/yehe_doc/管理与支持/第三方/Exam Guidance_intl_en.md

 # Preparing for an Exam

-Tencent Cloud currently offers the Practitioner and Solutions Architect Associate certification exams.
+Tencent Cloud currently offers the Practitioner, Solutions Architect Associate, SysOps Associate, and Solutions Architect Professional certification exams.
 To prepare for the Practitioner exam, you can take the [Tencent Cloud Practitioner course on Coursera](https://www.coursera.org/learn/tencent-cloud-practitioner) for free.
 To prepare for the Solutions Architect Associate exam, you can take the [Tencent Cloud Solutions Architect Associate course on Coursera](https://www.coursera.org/learn/tencent-cloud-solutions-architect-associate) for free.
+To prepare for the SysOps Associate exam, you can take the [Tencent Cloud SysOps Associate course on Coursera](https://coursera.org/learn/tencent-cloud-sysops-associate) for free.
+To prepare for the Solutions Architect Professional exam, you can take the [Tencent Cloud Solutions Architect Professional course](https://coursera.org/learn/tencent-cloud-solutions-architect-professional) on Coursera for free.

 # Vouchers

 Tencent Cloud offers certification exam vouchers for its signed partners and customers.
 Vouchers are single-use, individually-coded, and date-sensitive discounts defined as a percentage of the certification exam price.
 If you are not a signed partner or customer and would like to purchase vouchers, please reach out to your Tencent Cloud account manager.